Introduction

 Before listing all compact cameras Nikon ever made, some information should be given about the enigmatic numbering and naming of cameras by Nikon Corporation.
 Not all cameras do have the same name or type number, and not all cameras were sold worldwide.
 Some camera names refer to technical specifications, but many do not refer to sensible features.
 What to think of ´one touch´, ´nice touch´, ´tele touch´, ´action touch´, ´fun touch´, ´zoom touch´, ´lite touch´ and ´smile taker´?
 Sometimes combined with numbers from 1 - 700?
 Or those cameras with a data back: ´quartz date´ or ´world time´?
 Why a certain camera in Europe is marketed with the name ´Nikon TW-Zoom 35-70´ and in the USA as ´Nikon 400´ doesn´t make sense.
 But: who really cares?

 If we look to other camera manufacturers Nikon was relatively late in introducing compact cameras.
-Its first compact camera was introduced in March 1983.
-Recently (2003) Nikon stopped producing compact film cameras.
-Close to one hundred different models & versions were produced in 20 years.
-Some for the home market, most for export.
+Its first compact camera was introduced by Nikon in March 1983.
+In April 2003, after the introduction of the last camera model (see below), Nikon stopped producing compact film cameras.
+About one hundred different models & versions were produced in those 20 years.
+Some for the home market, most of them for export.
 It´s unknown how many were produced, certain models went like hot cakes, others were sold at a loss.
-That the first compact cameras were a success is documented by the total sales after one year of its introduction.
+However - that the first compact cameras were a success is documented by the total sales after one year of their introduction.
 By the end of 1984 more compacts (approx. 1.5 million) were sold than SLR (single lens reflex) cameras.

 It is impossible to give full details and pictures of all cameras Nikon produced.
 The most sophisticated and collectible cameras will get a bit more attention.